bdschi1/llm-finance-evals/README.md

 - **Scoring tools (`/scoring`)**
   Simple scripts and rubrics that turn model outputs into transparent scores and rationales.

+- **Scoring frameworks**

+Scoring is intentionally layered so you can start simple and add structure:

+- **Discrete rubric (baseline)**
+  Per-task, 1–5 scores on dimensions like factual grounding, driver understanding, risk awareness, conviction levers/event path, and positioning & risk use.

+- **Continuous / dynamic scoring (optional)**
+  Continuous scores in [0, 1] that update as new information is provided and the model revises its answer.
+Designed to capture conviction trajectories over an event path instead of one-shot answers.

+- **Bayesian scoring (optional)**
+  Treats conviction as a probabilistic belief that a thesis is economically “right” and that sizing is appropriate.
+Uses Beta/Bernoulli updates to move from prior to posterior beliefs as events unfold, then maps posterior conviction to position size in risk units.

+- **Conviction Slugging (experimental)**
+  Measures payoff power per unit of risk when the model “swings” its risk
+  budget: the ratio of average P&L per risk unit on winning swings to

 - **Planned expansions (`/future`)**
   Planned expansions include more explicit portfolio-risk and attribution evals based on factor vs idiosyncratic risk decomposition, so that models are tested on the same logic